Heiankyo Alien: Ports

 Meldac released a Game Boy version of the game in Japan and North America in 1990.
 This port includes a remake version where a new type of alien appears to chase after the player's character.
 The game was also ported to the Super Famicom by Nihon Bussan in 1995 as Nichibutsu Arcade Classics 2: Heiankyo Alien.
 The company had previously released a licensed remake titled Kid no Hore Hore Daisakusen.
 2017 saw two further ports of the game: NEO Heiankyo Alien by Columbus Circle for Famicom and an official remaster Heiankyo Alien 3671 was released by Mindware on Steam.

+3671 Arcade

+In 2021, Mindware and exA-Arcadia released an enhanced arcade version of Heiankyo Alien 3671 titled Cosmic Digger 3671 in territories outside of Japan.
+This version is playable with up 4 players simultaneously and compatible with both 4:3 and 16:9 monitors which completely changes the playfield in all generated stages.
+The controls have been modified to move more precisely than the original and new items have been added to each stage.
+An additional soundtrack called the Ibojima mix is selectable while holding button 1 on the title screen.

 Reception

 Heiankyo Alien was widely successful when it was first released, being praised for its originality and element of strategy.
 The Japanese manga Game Center Arashi, which featured a story based on Heiankyo Alien, is believed to have attributed to the game's success due to its usage of terminology and strategies made by other players — author Misuru Sugaya has stated that Heiankyo Alien remains his favorite game, and claims to play it regularly on his computer.

 In Japan, Heiankyo Alien was among the top ten highest-grossing arcade games of 1979.
 The following year, it was the seventh highest-grossing arcade game of 1980.

 The Game Boy release was more negatively received.
 In a 1998 retrospective review, Allgame criticized it for lacking replay value and "boring" concept.